Good Friday (album): History

 In August 1966, the band relocated from Australia to London after being signed to United Artists Records.
 Their first recordings in England was to deliver a single to United Artists, using their long-time producer and head of their production company, Ted Albert.
 The band recorded a number of songs with Ted Albert at EMI's Abbey Road Studios which included "Baby, I'm Coming" and "Mandy".
 However these were rejected by United Artists and Albert was removed as producer and replaced with freelance producer Shel Talmy, who had achieved great success with his production for the Who and the Kinks (both "Baby, I'm Coming" and "Mandy" would be later released in Australia on The Shame Just Drained and Son of Easyfever successively).
 United Artists also felt that the band's song writing was too "unsophisticated" for the competitive UK market.
 The label had already released the Wright/Young composition "Come And See Her" as a single in the UK on 15 July that same year and it had not sold well.
 Dutch-born Vanda, now having a stronger grasp of English, replaced Wright as Young's song writing partner at this point.

 After auditioning several titles for Talmy, "Friday on My Mind" caught the producer's ear as the next single.
 The band recorded the song with Talmy at IBC Studios, London in September.
 "Friday on My Mind" was released in the UK on 14 October 1966.
 It reached #6 on the UK Charts making it the group's first big international hit.
 The song charted in multiple countries: No. 1 in Australia, No. 13 in Canada, No. 16 in the US, and the Top 10 in Germany, the Netherlands and France, and sold over one million copies worldwide.
 It was awarded a gold disc.

 After the success of "Friday", recording began with Talmy on the follow-up single.
 "Happy Is The Man", "All Gone Boy", "You Me We Love" were early contenders, but it was "Who'll Be The One" that was ultimately chosen.
 Recording on the album would continue throughout March 1967.
-The single for "Who'll Be The One" was released as a single in April while the band was tour with The Rolling Stones in Europe.
-It was not as successful in the UK charts as "Friday On Mind" but reached #14 on the Australian charts.
+The single for "Who'll Be The One" was released in April while the band was on tour with The Rolling Stones in Europe.
+It was not as successful in the UK charts as "Friday On My Mind" but reached #14 on the Australian charts.